scrapinghub/scrapy-poet/docs/dynamic-deps.rst

             other_dep = dynamic[OtherDep]
             ...

-The types passed this way will be used in the dependency resolution as usual, and the created instances will be available in the :class:`scrapy_poet.DynamicDeps <scrapy_poet.injection.DynamicDeps>` instance.
+The types passed this way are used in the dependency resolution as usual, with the created instances available in the :class:`scrapy_poet.DynamicDeps
+<scrapy_poet.injection.DynamicDeps>` instance.